 Figure 2.
-The green (top) and red (bottom) dices used to demonstrate how to implement the X3D pathway.
-These models complement the more realistic example of the VLA observations of the HI gas inside HCG 91 by providing two additional examples of incremental complexity.
-The interactive variable of these diagrams is accessible via the DOI: TBD.
-For arXiv readers: the interactive diagrams are available here until publication: http://www.mso.anu.edu.au/~fvogt/website/arXiv/x3d/red_dice.html.
+Green (top) and red (bottom) dice used to demonstrate how to implement the X3D pathway.
+These models complement the more realistic example of the VLA observations of the H I gas inside HCG 91 by providing two additional examples of incremental complexity.
+An interactive version of these diagrams is accessible online as an interactive HTML document.